By Yael in Pescara

 Opening days vary depending on type of pds required.
 Visit the relatively pleasant public relations office for full details.

 Arrive early for your pds application as doors open at 9am but there will already be a large queue.
 Generally this office is unorganised and chaotic to say the least.
 Service is appalling, staff only speak Italian and do so rudely.
-If you can take a native speaker along you’d be well advised to do so.
+If you can take a native speaker along you will be well advised to do so.

 Centro per l'impiego Via Passo Lanciano